kuangyu0801/kuangyu0801.github.io/README.md

 	- devise  CSD algorithm
 	- keep the latest spec release up-to-date
 	- design and review test case in both UT and IT
-	- implementing and verifying functionality on (simulation environment, FPGA, test chip, product)
+	- implementing and verifying functionality on simulation environment, FPGA, test chip, product with machine
-	- collaborating  with inter-team (SW higher layer, test engineering,  FW
+	- collaborating  with inter-team (SW higher layer, test engineering,  FW, vendor)
+	- study carefully and clarify the ambiguity with other member
+	- solve issue with daily review meeting twice on phone call bubble chart
 	-
 - **Result**:
 	- 5G functionality successfully verified with UXM 5G and Radio Communication Test Station MT8000A from Anritsu
+	- now the produ

 ### Keysight-MediaTek 5G NR Data Demo Camp in Beijing
 - **Situation**: